AlertMend/AlertMend.io/public/blog/troubleshooting-elasticsearch-unassigned-shards-kubernetes.md

 author: "Arvind Rajpurohit"
 ---

-# Troubleshooting Elasticsearch Unassigned Shards Incident on Kubernetes

-Elasticsearch unassigned shards occur when a node is unable to assign shards properly, leading to reduced search performance and potential data loss.

 ## Understanding Unassigned Shards

 Unassigned shards are shards that should be allocated to nodes but aren't.
 This can happen for several reasons: